awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

      significant cost savings when operating on large data lakes with sparse matches.
-   - **Serverless:** Where possible, the solution only uses Serverless components to avoid paying for idle resources.
+   - **Serverless:** Where possible, the solution only uses Serverless components to avoid costs for idle resources.
 All the components for Web UI, API and Deletion Jobs are Serverless (for more information consult the [Cost Overview guide]).
 4. **Robust monitoring and logging:** When performing deletion jobs, information